 The "pick up tax" is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
 Each state had different tax laws with regard to the pick-up tax, so the amount that a state would collect varied based on that state's estate tax laws.
 In essence, however, the overall estate tax bill was not increased or decreased due to the pick-up tax.
 Instead, the total tax bill was apportioned between the IRS and state taxing authority.

 So what does this mean in plain English?
 It means that a portion of the federal estate tax was taken away from the IRS and instead paid to the decedent's state taxing authority.
 As such, prior to January 1, 2005, if a deceased Kansas resident owed federal estate taxes, then the Kansas Department of Revenue collected the pick-up tax from the deceased Kansas resident's estate.

 What is the Future of the Kansas Estate Tax?

 Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to collect a state estate tax still.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+In response to these changes in federal law that phased out the pick-up tax, some states that used to collect a pick-up tax chose to enact laws that allow the state to collect a state estate tax still.
+It is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

 Does Kansas Collect a State Inheritance Tax?